Understanding gold alloys

 The gold content is constant, so 18ct rose and 18ct white are still both 75% pure gold, with the other 25% being made up of a different mix of metals.
 It’s the percentage of the other metals that results in the varying colours.

-Yellow gold is a timeless option, 18ct yellow gold has a higher pure gold content so is a lot richer in colour, whereas 9ct is a softer more muted shade of yellow.
-Yellow gold looks great with white diamonds for a classic look, or you can pair it with a teal sapphire for a beautiful contrast.
+Yellow gold is a timeless option, 18ct has a higher pure gold content so is a lot richer in colour, whereas 9ct is a softer more muted shade of yellow.
+It looks great with white diamonds for a classic look, or you can pair it with a teal sapphire for a beautiful contrast.

 Rose gold has more copper than the other alloys to give it its gorgeous pink tone.
-9ct rose gold is more pink vs 18ct rose gold due to it having more copper and less pure gold.
-We love to pair rose gold with cinnamon or brown diamonds, the colours are so warm and harmonious!
+9ct rose gold is more pink vs 18ct rose due to it having more copper and less pure gold.
+We love to pair this metal with cinnamon or brown diamonds, the colours are so warm and harmonious!

 White gold has a high palladium content which gives it a cool silver tone.
-9ct white gold has a whiter, brighter look to it than the 18ct alloy.
-This is because there is more palladium in the 9ct alloy.
+9ct has a whiter, brighter look to it than 18ct because there is more palladium in the 9ct alloy.
 It looks stunning paired with salt and pepper diamonds to complete the icy, ethereal look.
-It’s also a great option to set white diamonds in white gold as no colour is reflected through the diamond!
+This metal also a great option to set white diamonds in this alloy as no colour is reflected through the diamond!

-Because of the higher gold content, 18ct is more expensive vs 9ct gold.
-While rose gold and yellow gold are usually the same price due to them having the same ratio of pure gold to other metals, white gold may be slightly more expensive due to the palladium used to make it white.
+Because of the higher gold content, 18ct is more expensive vs 9ct.
+While rose gold and yellow gold are usually the same price due to them having the same ratio of pure gold to other metals, white gold may be slightly more expensive because of the palladium used to make it white.

 What alloys are best for different jewellery?

-In conclusion, 9ct gold is a great option for plain wedding bands and heavier pieces of jewellery due to its lower cost and hardness.
+In conclusion, 9ct is a great option for plain wedding bands and heavier pieces of jewellery due to its lower cost and hardness.
 It’s good for flush and bezel setting stones but not claw settings.
-18ct has got a much higher gold content so is more valuable vs 9ct and its durability makes it great for claw setting stones.
-We hope this blog has provided some clarity regarding 9ct vs 18ct gold, and helped you feel more confident when choosing jewellery!
+18ct has got a much higher gold content so is more valuable than 9ct and its durability makes it great for claw setting stones.
+We hope this blog has provided some clarity regarding 9ct vs 18ct, and helped you feel more confident when choosing jewellery!
+Click here to contact us about creating your dream bespoke jewellery!

 Love, Team Baroque